rotembar22/rotembar22/README.md

 <br>Training a VAE model with only "normal" instances, creating a "normal model".
 Performing hyperparameter tuning with a validation set on the VAE reconstruction error, which measures how test instances are "far" from the "normal mode".

 * **NLP** |  [**Topic modeling**](https://github.com/rotembaruch/Gibbs-And-NMF-For-Topic-Modeling)
-<br>Topic modeling is an unsupervised machine learning for clustering word groups and similar expressions that best characterize a set of documents.
+<br>Topic modeling is an unsupervised machine learning approach for clustering word groups and similar expressions that best characterize a set of documents.
 In this study, we examined two different topic modeling algorithms, Gibbs and Non-negative Matrix Factorization (NMF).
-To test the models, we performed several experiments on two well-known datasets with different structures, and to evaluating the performance, we used a coherence score.
+We performed several experiments on two well-known datasets with different structures to evaluate the models.

 * **Computer Vision** |  [**Self-Attention layers in deep Convolutional Generative Adversarial Networks (GAN)**](https://github.com/rotembaruch/Self--Attention-Layers-in-Deep-Convolutional-Generative-Adversarial-Networks).
 <br>Comparing GAN models with and without self-attention layers, which intend to add a dimension of memory to the model for generating images with better spatial significance.
 The measurement tool we used to measure the generated image quality is FID.